Step into the past at this quaint town of Harpers Ferry in West Virginia.

 Harpers Ferry also possesses a rich history and is best known for being the site of John Brown’s infamous raid in 1859.
 This small town had a crucial part in the United States history, way before it was separated from Virginia during the Civil War.
 No wonder, the readers of WV Living voted it as the “Best Town for History” for consecutive years now.

 Homebuyers interested in buying a home in Harpers Ferry will love the historical character and charm of this town, as well as the broad price range of its real estate.
-This town consists mainly of single-family homes, and homes for sale fall within a price range of $298,000 to $2.1 million.
-The close proximity of Harpers Ferry to larger metro areas also lends itself to being the perfect choice for commuters, making this town great choice for anyone looking for a peaceful home base and easy access to the city.
+This town consists mainly of single-family homes.
+The proximity of Harpers Ferry to larger metro areas also lends itself to being the perfect choice for commuters, making this town a great choice for anyone looking for a peaceful home base and easy access to the city.

 Aside from being a quiet residential community, Harpers Lee seamlessly blends nature and history within the headquarters of Harpers Ferry National Historical Park.
 This national monument attracts more than half a million people annually.
 It showcases a series of museums, monuments, and historic buildings associated with the raid, the Civil War, and other aspects of the region’s history.

 History buffs will also love the dozens of historic structures in the Historic District such as the Civil War Living History Museum, John Brown's Fort, and John Brown Wax Museum.
 Don’t forget to include the guided tour of the site of the Battle of Bolivar Heights.

 There are selections of fun events and entertainment options, like ghost tours of the town.
 The Historic Harpers Ferry Foundation and private companies can take you on a 2-hour spooky walk through the historic Lower Town of Harpers Ferry.